 Today, the project site currently consists of actively farmed areas, undeveloped and fallow agricultural land, and overgrown natural vegetation.
-Actively farmed areas on the project site are used for the cultivation of diversified crops, including seed corn.
+Actively farmed areas on the project site include the cultivation of approximately 98.8 acres for diversified crops (Areas 4B and 4C) and 207.2 acres used for the cultivation of seed corn (Areas 2B, 2C, 3, and 4A).
+Approximately 109.9 acres are undeveloped, fallow agricultural land (Areas 1, 2A, 4B, and 5) and 204.1 acres are overgrown natural vegetation.
 See Appendix A for photos of the existing site.
-All three of the landowners are leasing less productive sections of their property and plan to continue farming areas which are more productive.
+All three landowners are leasing less productive sections of their property and plan to continue farming areas which are more productive.
 In some cases, landowners have decided to relocate production to within their property or to reduce farming activities because their children are not interested in continuing the family farming business.
 Leasing part of their land to solar enables landowners to earn a steady source of income to balance their revenue from farming, which is not as consistent.
 Once the project is completed, different agricultural activities will begin throughout the solar project as described in Section 3.4.2.